stefan208/Data-Analysis-Python/README.md

 - Loaded financial and operational KPI data from Excel files
 - Cleaned, validated, and standardized the datasets (dates, missing values, duplicates)
 - Merged the datasets by date for consistent time-series analysis
+  > *Note: the current analysis focuses on financial revenue trends, but the script is prepared to integrate operational KPIs for extended analysis.*
 - Calculated key performance metrics:
   - Compound Annual Growth Rate (CAGR)
   - Year-over-Year (YoY) growth
 - Created a simple revenue trend visualization